Avinash-Acharya/Go_Memo/README.md

-#The MeMo Application
+The MeMo Application

-This project was made in terms of learning Golang and initgrating it with Nextjs for a complete working website.
+This project was made in terms of learning Golang and integrating it with Nextjs for a complete working website.